When we got up this morning, I was pleasantly surprised by temps just

 |

-At the next turn to the east is a nice viewpoint of Steele Creek looking
+Here the trail turns south, and climbs up natural steps over slick wet rock.
+At the next turn east is a nice viewpoint of Steele Creek looking

 south below the trail.
 Still gradually

-heading uphill I soon turn north then more natural stone steps and a nice upper
+heading uphill I turn north to more natural stone steps and a nice upper

-A hundred feet farther the trail climbs through some big rocks at the
+A hundred feet farther the BRT climbs through some big rocks at the

 beginnings of a bluffline.